Welcome to G7uk.com

 VirtualDub: super freeware software for video capture, processing, conversion, frame grabbing and simple chopping up of AVIs.
 It has a good range of processing filters available, which do everything from improving captures of ropey old VHS recordings and smoothing out grain and noise, to adding logos and resizing.
 If you get version 1.3c or earlier, it handles ASF files.
 Microsoft made the author remove this feature from later versions, but 1.3c can be found on the 'net if you look hard enough (try here).
 There are also a couple of modified versions of VirtualDub around.
 One includes a timer for recording TV shows.
 Two others can import MPEG2.
 More info on those here.

 MediaCoder: an 'all-in-one' solution for converting videos from one format to another.
 Check out the 'devices' menu for easy encoding for iPod or DVD.
-Wonderful open-source software (free).
+Open-source software (free).

 Super: similar to MediaCoder, Super is an impressive video converter and encoding program.
 It's easy to use and free.
 You name it, this can probably do it!
 Terrible website though, so you may find it easier to download from the 'mirror' link on this page.